paulfranceschi/traduttori_corsu/content/_index.md

 <img align="right" width="100%" src="/images/screenshot.jpg" style="margin-left: 20px;">

-The [Premium version of Traduttore corsu for windows](/zip/setup.exe) is available for download.
+The [Premium version of Traduttore corsu for windows](/zip/setup.exe), suitable for professional use, is available for download.
 It requires an API key which is available by subscription from rapidapi.com.
 The advantages of the Premium version are as follows:

 - the length of the text to be translated is not limited.
 - the translator works at full speed: for example, he translates Maupassant's short story Le Horla (9370 words, 52460 characters) in an average of 2 seconds.